orcfax/docs/docs/project-catalyst/f12-economic-model.md

 ## Context

 A decentralized service is a service provided by a set of separate autonomous participants that are not subject to a hierarchy.
-Of the network of participants, the majority share a common purpose of providing a good service.
+Within the network of participants, the majority share the common purpose of providing a good service.
 However, some participants may be incompetent or even have malign intent.
+Because of this possibility, each is suspicious of the others.
 This network of mutually suspicious participants must coordinate the running of a distributed service.

 Part of an overall design of such a system is providing tooling which enables them to reach agreement over various network related tasks; this is consensus.